wp-plugins/drop-shadow-boxes/tags/0.1/readme.txt

 == Frequently Asked Questions ==

 = Will the shadows work in all browser? =
 It will work on the latest versions of all browsers.
-Older versions are not supported.
+Some older browsers may not display the shadows - but they will display the box with the content.
 Please see the following page for examples to see how it performs on your browser: http://www.stevenhenty.com/products/wordpress-plugins/drop-shadow-boxes/examples/

 = How do I open the shortcode builder? =